jmeosbn/jmeosbn.github.com/source/_posts/2012-11-15-testing-the-stellaris-toolchain.markdown

 ---

-With the [toolchain] installed, here's the basic steps to compile an example and get the code onto the launchpad.
+Once the [toolchain] is [installed], here's the basic steps to compile an example and get the code onto the launchpad.
 A mirror for the Stellaris example code and other pieces is available on [github].

 [toolchain]: https://github.com/jsnyder/arm-eabi-toolchain
-[macosx]: /blog/2012/11/15/compiling-the-stellaris-toolchain/
+[installed]: /compiling-the-stellaris-toolchain/
 [github]: https://github.com/yuvadm/stellaris

 ``` sh